Court Rules

 Page or Word LimitMandatory

-Memoranda of law limited to 30 pages (support/opposition) and 15 pages (reply), excluding specified items.
+Motion briefs limited to 30 pages (opening/opposition) and 15 pages (reply), with specified exclusions.

 Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 30 double-spaced pages, not including tables of contents, tables of authorities, exhibits, appendices, or attachments.
 Reply memoranda are limited to 15 double-spaced pages, not including tables of contents, tables of authorities, exhibits, appendices, or attachments.